Shopify/hydrogen/.changeset/silly-hornets-jog.md

 '@shopify/cli-hydrogen': minor
 ---

-The Worker Runtime for development is now considered stable.
-This runtime provides an environment closer to Oxygen production.
+The worker runtime for development is now stable.
+This makes your development environment closer to parity with Oxygen’s production runtime.
+Pass the `--worker` flag with the `dev` or `preview` commands to enable it.

-Enable it locally with `h2 dev --worker` or `h2 preview --worker`.
 This runtime will be enabled by default in the next major release.